Jayesh-Dev21/CSOC_INFOSEC/WEEK_0x02/Cryptography/challenge_\0x2\/02-General/MATHEMATICS/README.md

 print(d)
 ```

-I wrote the smae code in c as well
+I wrote the small code in C as well

 ```c
 #include <stdio.h>